Computed Tomography (CT) Scan of the Spine

 with the test, such as eyeglasses, hairpins, dentures, and possibly hearing aids.

-If you are to have a scan done with contrast, a healthcare professional will start
+If you're to have a scan done with contrast, a healthcare professional will start

-an intravenous (IV) line in your hand or arm for injection of the contrast dye.
+an IV (intravenous) line in your hand or arm for injection of the contrast dye.

 scanning machine.
-Pillows and straps may be used to help prevent movement during the
+Pillows and straps may be used to help keep you still during the

 The technologist will be in another room where the scanner controls are located.
 But

-the scanner will allow the technologist to talk to you and hear you.
-You will have
+the scanner will allow the technologist to talk with you and hear you.
+You'll have

 a call button so that you can let the technologist know if you have any problems during